-IFRS 9 requires entities to measure allowance for credit losses equal to 12-month expected credit losses or lifetime expected credit losses after classifying financial assets into one of the three stages, depends on the degree of increase in credit risk since their initial recognition.
+IFRS 9 requires entities to measure loss allowance equal to 12-month expected credit losses or lifetime expected credit losses after classifying financial assets into one of the three stages, depends on the degree of increase in credit risk since their initial recognition.

-Classification Stage 1 Stage 2 Stage 3 Definition No significant increase in credit risk after initial recognition () Significant increase in credit risk after initial recognition Credit-impaired Allowance for credit losses 12-month expected credit losses: Expected credit losses that result from those default events on the financial instrument that are possible within 12 months after the reporting date Lifetime expected cred Expected credit losses possible default events financial instrument that result from all
+Classification Stage 1 Stage 2 Stage 3 Definition No significant increase in credit risk after initial recognition() Significant increase in credit risk after initial recognition Credit-impaired Loss allowance 12-month expected credit losses: Expected credit losses that result from those default events on the financial instrument that are possible within 12 months after the reporting date Lifetime expected cred Expected credit losses possible default events financial instrument that result from all

-^() If the financial instrument has low credit risk at the end of the reporting period, the Group may assume that the credit risk has not increased significantly since initial recognition.
+(\) If the financial instrument has low credit risk at the end of the reporting period, the Group may assume that the credit risk has not increased significantly since initial recognition.